WebRTC

 <video id="localVideo" autoplay muted></video>

-<video id="remoteVideo" autoplay></video>
+<video id="remoteVideo" autoplay hidden></video>

-2. Setting Up Realtime and RTC
+<dialog id="call_dialog"></dialog>2.
+Setting Up Realtime and RTC

-function RTCEvent(e) {
+function RTCCallback(e) {

 document.getElementById('remoteVideo').srcObject = e.streams[0];